 Community Outcomes How Our Activity Contributes to the Community Outcomes Our unique natural environment is healthy and protected.
 Ensuring recreational boating is safe keeps Tasman special.
 Effective education and dog control limits negative effects on native fauna.
 Abandoned vehicles are removed thus preventing damage to our environment.
-Our urban and rural environments are people-friendly, well-planned and sustainably managed.
+Our urban and rural environments are people- friendly, well planned and sustainably managed.
 The activity ensures that living environments are safe, and that the activities of others do not negatively impact on citizen's lives.
-Through ensuring buildings are well constructed, safe and weathertight, the activity contributes to the development of the district, and protection of assets in the community.
+Through ensuring buildings are constructed in accordance with the New Zealand building code, the activity contributes to the development of the district, and protection of assets in the community.
 Our infrastructure is efficient, cost effective and meets current and future needs.
 Parking control ensures parking facilities are available to ensure public access to urban retailers and services.

-Our communities are healthy, safe, inclusive, and resilient.
+Community Outcomes How Our Activity Contributes to the Community Outcomes Our communities are healthy, safe, inclusive, and resilient.
 This activity safeguards the community's health and wellbeing by ensuring standards of construction, food safety, and registered premises operation are met and that alcohol sale and consumption and nuisances from dogs and stock do not adversely affect quality of life.
-Our civil defence and emergency management system is designed to promote safety of people and a resilient community Our communities have opportunities to celebrate and explore their heritage, identity, Safety support to events such as waka racing and classic boats assists the community in conducting heritage events.
+Our civil defence and emergency management system is designed to promote safety of people and a resilient community Our communities have opportunities to celebrate and explore their heritage, identity, and creativity.
+Safety support to events such as waka racing and classic boats assists the community in conducting heritage events.

-Community Outcomes How Our Activity Contributes to the Community Outcomes and creativity.
 Our communities have access to a range of social, educational and recreational facilities and activities.
-Safe boating and providing such things as ski lanes ensures appropriate community access to the coastal waters, rivers and lakes of Tasman.
+Safe boating and providing such things as ski lanes ensure appropriate community access to the coastal waters, rivers and lakes of Tasman.
 Areas are established where our community can exercise their dogs.
 Our Council provides leadership and fosters partnerships, a regional perspective, and community engagement.
 We encourage people to be involved in making preparations in the event of a civil emergency and have in place arrangements to cope in the face of climatic or natural hazard events.
-We work with Maritime NZ to provide a maritime oil response service.
+Council staff work with Maritime NZ to provide a maritime oil response service.
 Our region is supported by an innovative and sustainable economy.
 Good regulatory practices contribute to economic well-being in the community.

-With respect to each regulatory services activity, our operating intentions with respect to level of service are:
+With respect to each regulatory services activity, our operating intentions with respect to level of service are listed in Table 7.